BrownCSCI1230/lab07_terrain/README.md

 <img src="readmeImages/image14.png" height="300">
 </p>

-(add images showing terrain with bicubic interpolation)

 > **Task 4:** Fill in interpolation function

+### Combine Dot Products

 Now that we have all our data, we need to combine it into one value representing the noise value at this coordinate.
 This is where we put our interpolation function to work.
 We have a problem though, we defined our interpolation to work based on two values and one mix parameter, so how are we going to combine 4 different values?

 The answer is to perform multiple interpolations and then compose them to get one final value.